JoshuaDull/Text-Recognition-Introduction/_episodes/03-OCR-with-ABBYY.md

 * The default option will try to intellegently correct the image so the OCR engine can more easily recognize text.
 You can also edit the scans manually.

 >## Using the Image Editor
 >1.
-Right-click on PDF named 'PlantPests.pdf', select Open with ABBYY FineReader 14.
+Right-click on PDF named 'PlantPestsCT.pdf', select Open with ABBYY FineReader 14.
 >2.
 Click the 'Recognize Text' drop-down and select 'Open in OCR Editor'.
 >	- You'll see the recognized text quality is very low.
 We can use the built-in image editing tools to improve the accuracy of the OCR.
 >3.
 Click 'Image Editor'.
 This will open a new interface in ABBYY for editing images to improve OCR quality.
 >4.
 There are several tasks we can do to improve the OCR quality:
 >	- Crop out non-essential features
->	- Chnge background color to white
+>	- Change background color to white
 >	- Increase contrast or brightness
 >	- de-skew words/lines
 >	- Remove noise & marks